Bodies of three children found at house in Dublin

 The same sources said while the results of the full postmortem were needed before the direction of the investigation would become clear, all the resources of a homicide investigation have been committed to the case.

+Gardaí were due to remain at the house overnight to ensure it remained a secure crime scene.
+The Garda Technical Bureau is set to examine the property over the course of the weekend.

-Investigating gardaí have asked anyone with any information in relation to the incident to contact Clondalkin Garda station on 01 666 7600 where an incident room has been established.
+Investigating gardaí have asked anyone with any information to contact Clondalkin Garda station on 01 666 7600 where an incident room has been established.